 Nominations shall be made from the floor for Officers in the following order: President-elect, Vice-President, and Recording Secretary.
 Nominations shall be made and closed for each office.
 The balloting shall be completed and the results reported to the membership before proceeding to the nomination for the next office herein above specified.

-Following the election of Officers, nominations shall be made from the floor to fill the six vacancies on the Board of Directors.
+Following the election of Officers, nominations shall be made from the floor to fill the 6 vacancies on the Board of Directors.
 Nominations for the Board of Directors shall be done at the first members meeting and the election of the Board of Directors shall be the first order of business at the second members meeting following the posting of qualifications of the nominees.
-Balloting for Officers and Directors shall be as specified in Article III, Sections 5 and 6.
+Balloting for Officers elected by the membership and Directors shall be as specified in Article III, Sections 4 and 5.
 Voting shall be by secret ballot, and no proxy votes are allowed.

 RULE II.
 ORDER OF BUSINESS